Barack Obama Presidential Center: Proposals and building

 The University of Chicago, the University of Illinois at Chicago, the University of Hawaii, and Columbia University submitted proposals to host the institution.
 In May 2015, the Barack Obama Foundation and Chicago mayor Rahm Emanuel announced that the foundation and the Barack Obama Presidential Center would be located in Chicago's South Side, and would be built in partnership with the University of Chicago.
 Both the former president and his wife Michelle Obama stressed the importance of Chicago's South Side as an influence in their own lives.
 She said, "One of my greatest honors is being a proud Chicagoan, a daughter of the South Side.
 I still lead with that descriptor.
 I wear it boldly and proudly like a crown."

 A design advisory committee assisted in the selection of the architects.
-Members of the committee included sculptor Don Gummer (the husband of actress Meryl Streep); Ed Schlossberg of ESI Design (husband of Caroline Kennedy, the former U.S. ambassador to Japan); Fred Eychaner, a Chicago radio station owner and Democratic financier; and Architectural Digest magazine editor Margaret Russell.
+Members of the committee included sculptor Don Gummer (the ex-husband of actress Meryl Streep); Ed Schlossberg of ESI Design (husband of Caroline Kennedy, the former U.S. ambassador to Japan); Fred Eychaner, a Chicago radio station owner and Democratic financier; and Architectural Digest magazine editor Margaret Russell.
 Seven architectural firms were announced as finalists in December 2015 from an initial list of 140 applicants: John Ronan Architects, Adjaye Associates, Diller Scofidio + Renfro, Renzo Piano Building Workshop, SHoP Architects, Snøhetta, and Tod Williams Billie Tsien Architects.

 In June 2016, the foundation chose New York-based Tod Williams Billie Tsien Architects and Chicago-based Interactive Design Architects to jointly lead the design and engineering of the center.
 For the exhibition design, Ralph Appelbaum Associates, which worked on the National Museum of African American History, will lead a team including Civic Projects, Normal, and several local artists.
 The landscape architect is Michael Van Valkenburgh Associates, with Site Design Group, and Living Habitats.
 Lakeside Alliance, which includes Turner Construction and a consortium of local African-American owned firms: Powers & Sons Construction, UJAMAA Construction, Brown & Momen, Safeway Construction, and Kates Security Services will build the center.

 Two parks near the University of Chicago's campus, Jackson Park and Washington Park, were considered.
 On July 29, 2016, the foundation announced the selection of portion of Jackson Park in the Woodlawn neighborhood.
 Jackson Park, designed by landscape architect Frederick Law Olmsted for the 1893 World's Columbian Exposition, already houses the Museum of Science and Industry and a golf course.

 Preliminary plans were unveiled in May 2017, involving three buildings in geometric shapes covered in light-colored stone, roughly 200,000 to 225,000 sqft.
-The museum building (which will also include educational and meeting space) will be the tallest at 180 ft.
+The museum building (which will also include educational and meeting space) will be the tallest, at 225 ft high.
+This building is sometimes locally referred to as the "Obamalisk"; it has also been described as brutalist.
 The other buildings, a library building and a forum building, will be a single story.
 The latter building will feature an auditorium, a restaurant, and a public garden.
 In 2018, the center announced an agreement to place a Chicago Public Library branch within the complex.